nheron/droolsonboarding/gettingStarted/implementing_the_inital_step.md

-# Implementing the inital step
+# Implementing the initial step